Luke 4

 Comments Luke 4:14

-When the beloved Son of God returned from being tempted, the Holy Spirit from within Him shined through, and all humans could notice.
-Speaking through the Holy Spirit, the Son has made known to all humans that He is One with the Father.
-This verse is a confirmation that the Holy Spirit also worked through Him.
-Imagine it this way: the Father and the Son, when facing together, in between them, the Holy Spirit links both ways, from the Father through the Holy Spirit to the Son, and also from the Son, through the Holy Spirit going back to the Father.
-Also, we can imagine the Trinity as a triangle with the Father, the Son, and the Holy Spirit all connected together as Three in One.
+When the beloved Son of God returned from being tempted, the Holy Spirit from within Him shone through, and all humans could notice.
+Speaking through the Holy Spirit, the Son of God has made known to all humans that He is One with the Father.
+This verse confirms that the Holy Spirit also worked through Him.
+Imagine it this way: when the Father and the Son are facing each other, the Holy Spirit links Them both ways: from the Father through the Holy Spirit to the Son, and also from the Son through the Holy Spirit back to the Father.
+Also, we can imagine the Trinity as a triangle with the Father, the Son (Jesus Christ), and the Holy Spirit all connected together as Three Gods in One.

 And He taught in their synagogues, being glorified by all.